What is version control?

-Now that you have the Github client setup on your machine, we will spend some time adding what you have created in the HTML & CSS lessons on the internet!
+Now that you have the Github client setup on your machine, we will spend some time adding what you have created in the HTML & CSS lessons to an internet repository!
 Before you start make sure the Github client is running and you are signed in.

-Open the directory you just created in your text editor and create a README.md file with the following content:
+In your text editor, open the directory you just created and create a README.md file with the following content:

 This is where I store the work I have done at codebar.

 Go back to the Github client and commit the file by filling out the

 In the directory, create a subdirectory lesson1 and move the html file you created at the first session and all the other relevant files and directories (e.g. /images)